Renaissance Skepticism

 Montaigne’s appropriation of Academic skeptical strategies extends beyond his discussions of pedagogy.
 Beyond the essay “Of the education of children,” Montaigne emphasizes the formation of judgment as a goal of his essay project, often referring to his Essays as the “essays of his judgment” (see II.
 17, F 495; VS 653; II: dix, F 296; VS 407; and I: 50, F 219; VS 301-302.)
 In “Of Democritus and Heraclitus,” for example, Montaigne writes: “Judgement is a tool to use on all subjects and comes in everywhere.
 Therefore in the essays [essais] that I make of it here, I use every sort of occasion.
 If it is a subject I do not understand at all, even on that I essay [je l’essaye] my judgment” (je: 50, F 219; VS 301-302).
 Rather than containing a finished product, or set of conclusions, the Essays embody the very activity of testing or “essaying” judgment (see La Charité 1968 and Foglia 2011 for the role of judgment in Montaigne’s thought).

 Throughout the Essays, Montaigne tests or “essays” his judgment on a wide range of topics, attempting to explore these topics from all possible directions.
-At times he entertains the evidence for and against any given position in a manner that resembles the Academic method of argument in utramque partem.
-At other times, his method resembles the Pyrrhonian practice of counterbalancing opposing arguments, appearances, and beliefs.
+At times he entertains the evidence for and against any given position in a manner that resembles the Academic method of argument in utramque partem. À d'autres moments, his method resembles the Pyrrhonian practice of counterbalancing opposing arguments, appearances, and beliefs.
 Although the “method” of the Essays shares aspects of both skeptical traditions, where it appears closer to Ciceronian skepticism is in Montaigne’s apparent acceptance of certain positive beliefs.
 Like Cicero, Montaigne appears to hold some beliefs that he accepts on a tentative and provisional basis.
 A cet égard, his skepticism is closer to Cicero’s “mitigated” skepticism than to Sextus’ more radical skepticism that aspires to a life without beliefs.

 Although the precise character and extent of Montaigne’s skepticism remain a topic of considerable scholarly debate, most commentators would likely agree on at least some version of the following points: Montaigne was deeply influenced by ancient skepticism and incorporates elements of this tradition into his own thought.
 Whatever the precise nature of this influence, Montaigne appropriates aspects of ancient skepticism in an original way that goes beyond what was envisioned by its ancient proponents.
 Montaigne’s essay form, par exemple, is just one way that he appropriates skeptical strategies toward new ends.